 We’ve lost the art of taking bickering from bad to worse.

-Some People ask What is Bickering Going to Accomplish?… How about Winning?
+What is Bickering Going to Accomplish?… Struggles over Winning

 Ok, so you ask what does bickering mean?
 Here’s a definition: bick·er | \ ˈbi-kər verb 1. to argue about petty and trivial matters.

 Essential Tips to (not) Bicker With Skill